Overview

 Keys & DIDs

 • Issuer Keys – Store and manage keys via the KMS Service.
-The KMS service can use external KMS providers (e.g. Azure Key Vault, AWS KMS, OCI, Hashicorp Vault, ...) or store the keys in the Enterprise Stack database (only recommended for non-production use-cases).
+The KMS service can use external KMS providers (e.g. Azure Key Vault, AWS KMS, OCI, Hashicorp Vault, ...) or store the keys in the Enterprise Stack database (only recommended for non-production use cases).

 • X.509 Certificates – Support for X.509 certificate chains (x5Chain) for mDL and other certificate-based credentials.

 • Configure notifications at the profile level or override per offer.
+See Notifications & Session Events.

 Session Data Retention & Auto-Purge